 “Then God said, ‘Let Us make man in Our image, according to Our likeness’” (from Genesis 1:26).
 Absolutely, we are not God . . . still, He designed us such that our whole living bodies and natural motivations (bone and flesh) directly correlate to His divine image and likeness (in that order).
-He formed us such that we are physical representations of Himself.
+He formed us such that we are physically-limited representations of His spiritual Self.

-Just as our whole living body is made up of an earthly physical body, a soul and a spirit, God has a heavenly, eternal body (Jesus showed it to us after His resurrection), God has a soul (His mind, will and emotions are expressed throughout the Bible and are typically attributed to being those of the Father) and God has a spirit (the Holy Spirit).
+Just as our whole living body is made up of an earthly physical body, a soul and a spirit, God has a heavenly, eternal body (Jesus revealed it at the transfiguration and after His resurrection), God has a soul (His mind, will and emotions are expressed throughout the Bible and are typically attributed to being those of the Father) and God has a spirit (the Holy Spirit).

 And just as we have earthly motivations for what we do, God has divine motivations for what He does.
-(It’s His character, His nature.)
-In chapter two of First Corinthians, Paul explained that God wants us to thoroughly understand Him, His deepest thoughts, His ways . . . so He put His Spirit within us.
-He also gave us the mind of Christ . . . after He personally experienced the troubles of this life along with us.
+(They’re displayed in His character, His nature.)
+In chapter two of First Corinthians, Paul explained that God wants us to thoroughly understand Him, His deepest thoughts, His ways . . . so He put His Spirit within us and gave us the mind of Christ.

-Paul hinted about that final resolution of our situation later in chapter 15 of First Corinthians where he said that both animals and people have flesh and earthly physical bodies that will perish.
-In contrast, a believer will be resurrected with an imperishable, incorruptible spiritual body.
-(It will be a glorious change to leave the flesh behind.)
+Paul hinted about the final resolution for our situation later, in chapter 15 (of First Corinthians).
+There he said both animals and people have flesh and they have earthly physical bodies . . . and those will perish.
+Then he made the sublime contrast: a believer will be resurrected with an imperishable, incorruptible spiritual body.

 The heart is the vault where the law of the flesh is kept.
-In it are the self-serving rules for navigating through daily-life –the biased standards for judging good and evil –the ever-changing core principles, values and beliefs of what is right and wrong.
+In it are our self-serving rules for navigating through daily-life; our biased standards for judging good and evil; our ever-changing core principles, values and beliefs of what is right and wrong.

 In a moment we’ll look at some significant Scripture passages talking about this circumcision.
-But in the meantime, here’s my simplistic version of what happens . . .
+But for now, here’s a simplistic overview of what happens . . .

-From birth, whenever we had choices to make, we relied on our laws –the gold-standards that we’ve developed– to guide us and justify everything we did.
+Whenever we had choices to make, we relied on our laws . . . the gold-standards that we started with at birth and have continued to develop ever since.
+We used them as guides and for justifying everything that we did.
 Those laws of the flesh served us well . . . until we realized how futile this life is apart from God.
-That’s what Solomon wrote about in Ecclesiastes, saying “everything is vanity” –there’s no lasting satisfaction or purpose to be found in this life –it’s empty.
+That’s what Solomon wrote about in Ecclesiastes, saying “everything is vanity;” there’s no lasting satisfaction or purpose to be found in this life . . . it’s empty.

-Then, at salvation, the Holy Spirit performs a spiritual surgery to separate our hearts from our minds (our souls).
+Then, at salvation, the Holy Spirit performed a spiritual surgery to separate our hearts from our minds (the part of our souls that evaluates).
 The effect is that our laws don’t command the respect from us that they once did.
-Our flesh loses much of its bluster so that our spirit –our communicator with the Holy Spirit– can offer guidance with equal influence.
+Our flesh has less bluster and now our spirit, our communicator with the Holy Spirit, can offer guidance with equal influence.

 This isn’t just a New Testament concept.
-Moses described this circumcision in Deuteronomy chapters 29 and 30.
-There he laid out Israel’s then-future failures of following the Law –the failures of their flesh.
-Just before saying “Today I set before you life and death, choose life” (from Deuteronomy 30:19) he told them how escaping death and entering that life would be possible –God would circumcise their hearts.
+Moses described it in Deuteronomy chapters 29 and 30.
+There he predicted Israel’s failures of following the Law, the failures of their flesh.
+Just before saying “Today I set before you life and death, choose life” (from Deuteronomy 30:19) he told them how escaping death and entering that life would be possible . . .
+God would circumcise their hearts.

-Later, Ezekiel talked about this transformation in regard to Israel (in his chapter 36).
-God was going to wash them clean and change what motivated their conduct and their actions.
-He was going to take away their heart of stone –it was dead –separated from Him.
-In its place He would put a heart of flesh –one that could turn them to a dependence upon Him (for salvation).
+Later, Ezekiel talked about this transformation in his chapter 36.
+God was going to wash them clean and change what motivated them.
+He was going to take away their heart of stone . . . it was dead, separated from Him.
+In its place He would put a heart of flesh . . . one that could turn them to a dependence upon Him (for salvation).
 And to those who trusted Him, He would give a new spirit . . . new life with the Holy Spirit living within them.
 (That’s also the thrust of Hebrews chapter six.)

-In Romans, Paul continued the explanation by differentiating between Jews by heritage –and Jews by the Spirit.
+In Romans, Paul continued the explanation by differentiating between Jews by heritage . . . and Jews by the Spirit.
 “But he is a Jew who is one inwardly; and circumcision is that which is of the heart, by the Spirit, not by the letter; and his praise is not from men, but from God” (Romans 2:29).
-Paul amplified his insight in Colossians chapter two . . .

 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
 For in Him all the fullness of Deity dwells in bodily form, and in Him you have been made complete, and He is the head over all rule and authority;